Rock's Backpages Library Rock's Backpages

 Throbbing Gristle: 20 Jazz Funk Greats (Industrial); Adam & The Ants: Dirk Wears White Socks (Do It)

-Review by Paul Morley, NME, December 1979
+Review by Paul Morley, New Musical Express, 8 December 1979

 ADAM AND The Ants and Throbbing Gristle are shadowy extremes, lurking in dark corners, lethargically scratching through their overscrubbed private parts, grinning sweetly at anyone ...

-Interview by Chris Salewicz, Face, The, April 1981
+Interview by Chris Salewicz, The Face, April 1981

 "Malcolm McLaren just said to me, "What do you want, Adam?"
 I said, "I'd like to be a household name, and have everyone know and ...